2408-Team-3/flytrap_terraform/README.md

    The interface is designed to streamline error resolution and ensure a smooth workflow.

-5. **Monitor User Impact:** Flytrap tracks how many users are affected by each error.
+5. **Monitor User Impact:** Flytrap tracks the number of users affected by each error.
 This data provides actionable insights for prioritizing fixes, allowing developers to focus on high-impact issues first.

 6. **Iterate and Improve:** Use Flytrap to continuously monitor your applications for new issues and ensure errors are resolved promptly.
 The dashboard’s intuitive interface minimizes distractions, allowing teams to focus on improving the user experience.